PrathamSikka24/documentation-template/docs/tutorials/tutorial-3.md

-# Best Practices for Using Hyperledger Caliper: A Comprehensive Guide
+# Best Practices for Using Hyperledger Caliper

 Hyperledger Caliper is a powerful tool for benchmarking blockchain platforms.
 To maximize its effectiveness, follow these best practices throughout your workflow: